Y2K Fonts

 Why Choose a Stencil D Font?

-The selection of Stencil D font for the logo likely occurred because of its suitability for construction and warehouse businesses.
-Customers can easily judge this store as tough and reliable through the font style which confirms its position as the preferred destination for builders and home craftsmen.
+The selection of the Stencil D font for the logo likely occurred because of its suitability for construction and warehouse businesses.
+Customers can easily judge this store as tough and reliable through the font style, which confirms its position as the preferred destination for builders and home craftsmen.

 Features of the Home Depot Font